WCEM-FM

 WCEM-FM (106.3 MHz, "Coast Country 103.9/106.3") is a radio station playing a country music format.
 It broadcasts from Cambridge, Maryland.
 It is owned by the Draper Holdings Business Trust, as part of a cluster with CBS/Fox affiliate WBOC-TV (channel 16), NBC affiliate WRDE-LD (channel 31), Telemundo affiliate WBOC-LD (channel 42), and sister radio stations WBOC-FM, WTDK, WCEM, WAAI and WRDE-FM.
 The station broadcasts from its studios in Cambridge Marketplace.
 WCEM-FM's transmitter is located in Cambridge.

 In addition to its usual music programming, WCEM-FM broadcasts Baltimore Ravens games and little league baseball all-star games during the summer.

 History

-The station was assigned the call letters WCEM-FM on 1968-01-29.
-On 1981-06-01, the station changed its call sign to WESP-FM.
-On 1983-11-01, the station changed its call sign to the current WCEM-FM.
+The station was assigned the callsign WCEM-FM on January 29, 1968.
+On June 1, 1981, the station changed its call sign to WESP-FM.
+On November 1, 1983, the station's call sign reverted to WCEM-FM.

-On March 4, 2022, WCEM rebranded as "Coast Country 103.9/106.3", with a simulcast of WRDE-FM 103.9 FM Berlin.
+On March 4, 2022, WCEM-FM rebranded as "Coast Country 103.9/106.3", with a simulcast of WRDE-FM/103.9—Berlin.